Methyl isonicotinate

 Methyl isonicotinate is a toxic compound, which is used as a semiochemical.
 Other names for this compound are 4-pyridine carboxylic acid, and isonicotinic acid methyl ester.
 This compound is slightly toxic to the human body.
 It has an irritating effect on the eyes, skin, and respiratory tract.
-Moreover, the compound is used as the active ingredient in several sticky thrip traps to monitor and catch thrips in greenhouses.
+Moreover, the compound is used as the active ingredient in several sticky thrips traps to monitor and catch thrips in greenhouses.

 History

 Methyl isonicotinate, a patented 4-pyridyl carbonyl compound, was found to be a useful semiochemical that does not use any type of pheromone.
-No specific history was found on the compound, other than that research has been performed to investigate how this chemical can be used for the management of thrip-pests.
+Research has been performed to investigate how this chemical can be used for the management of thrip-pests.

 Structure and reactivity

-Methyl isonicotinate is a 4-pyridyl carbonyl compound consisting of a pyridine ring attached to methyl carboxylate.
+Methyl isonicotinate is a 4-pyridyl carbonyl compound consisting of a pyridine ring attached to a methyl ester group.

 No data were available for the reactivity of methyl isonicotinate.

 Synthesis

 In order to synthesize methyl isonicotinate several substances need to react with one another.
 These compounds are isonicotinic acid, methanol, sulfuric acid, and sodium carbonate.